v-perfilev/fatodo-auth-service/README.md

-# FaToDo auth-service
+# Fatodo auth-service
-Auth service for FaToDo based on extended skeleton.
+Auth service for Fatodo based on extended skeleton.